adedamola26/data-pipeline-4-online-retail/README.md

 ```
 def _preprocess_date_field():
+	import pandas as pd
-	df = pd.read_csv("/usr/local/airflow/include/dataset/Online_Retail.csv", encoding='iso-8859-1')
+	df = pd.read_csv('/usr/local/airflow/include/dataset/Online_Retail.csv', encoding='iso-8859-1')

 	df['InvoiceDate'] = pd.to_datetime(df['InvoiceDate'], errors='coerce')

+	"""
+	43 invoices have invoice lines with different timestamps.
+	The difference in the time stamps is one minute.
-	# For each invoice, assume the maximum `datetime` is the `InvoiceDate` for each line
+	We will take the maximum timestamp for each invoice.
+	"""

 	df['InvoiceDate'] = df.groupby('InvoiceNo')['InvoiceDate'].transform('max')

 	df['InvoiceDate'] = df['InvoiceDate'].dt.strftime('%m/%d/%Y %I:%M %p')

-	df.to_csv("/usr/local/airflow/include/dataset/Online_Retail.csv", index=False)
+	df.to_csv('/usr/local/airflow/include/dataset/new_online_retail.csv', index=False)
 ```

-This task is performed before uploading the dataset to GCS and the transformation is performed in place.
+This task is performed before uploading the dataset to GCS.

 #### upload_csv_to_gcs